Inspiration

 Best Accessible Game

-We submitted Blindfold Racer to the App Store, and it was so popular that it jumped to the top of the accessible games list.
+In 2013, we submitted Blindfold Racer to the App Store, and it was so popular that it jumped to the top of the accessible games list.

 Key People